 Before they are approved for use in treatment all umbilical cord-derived stem cells are screened for infectious diseases to International Blood Bank Standards.

-Only about 1 in 10 donated umbilical cords pass our rigorous screening process.
+Only a small percentage of donated umbilical cords pass our rigorous screening process.

 Dr. Riordan on the Umbilical Cord Selection Process at Stem Cell Institute